 Comer Health and Rehabilitation is in Comer, Georgia, a city with 4,531 people.
 This proved to be a quality facility, with an overall grade of B. This nursing home truly has plenty of good features.
-This facility's impressive report card was highlighted by its inspection score, which you can find in the next paragraph.
+The best aspect of this facility's strong profile was its inspection rating.
+Inspection reports are discussed in the next paragraph

 Comer Health and Rehabilitation